 If you desire to speak on an agenda item that is NOT a public hearing, it will be necessary to seek Council consent under oral requests and communications on the agenda (Item 30).
 The most effective way to express your opinion on a subject other than a public hearing item will be to submit a written communication.
 If you wish to speak, sign in at the podium with your name and address.

-The public hearings listed under agenda Item 40 are at the evening session.
+The public hearings are listed under agenda Item 80.
 The Mayor will identify the subject and announce when the public hearing is open.
 Next, the Mayor will ask those in favor of the proposal to speak, then those opposed, and last for any other comment.
 If you wish to speak, sign in at the podium with your name and address, then come forward to the microphone.
 Begin by giving your name and address and then state your views.
 Please speak into the microphone.
 Following your statement, the Council may want to ask you questions; therefore, you should wait a moment before returning to your seat.
 The Mayor will announce when the hearing is closed and thereafter no further statements will be heard by the Council.